AKM Nowsheruzzaman: International career

-In 1971, during the Bangladesh Liberation War, Nowsher travelled to Agartala, India, where he met up with Mohammedan teammate Mohamed Kaikobad and his ex-colleague at W.A.P.D.A, Enayetur Rahman Khan.
+In 1971, during the Bangladesh Liberation War, Nowsher travelled to Agartala, India, where he met up with Mohammedan teammate Mohamed Kaikobad and his ex-colleague at WAPDA, Enayetur Rahman Khan.
 With Enaytur and Kaikobad, Nowsher played for Birendra Club in the Agartala League, and became champions.
 Later, Protap Shankar Hazra the vice-captain of the Shadhin Bangla football team, took the players to Kolkata to join the rest of the team.
 During a game against Bombay XI, Nowsher scored an Olympico goal in a 3–1 victory.
 After returning to the newly liberated country, Nowsher played for Bangladesh XI in the first football match held in Bangladesh, coming on as a substitute as his team lost 2–0 to Presidents XI.

 On 13 May 1972, Nowsher played for Dhaka XI (unofficial national team), during their 1–0 win over Mohun Bagan AC, when the Indian club came to Bangladesh as the first international team.
 In 1972, Nowsher went to Guwahati with the Dhaka XI to play the Bordoloi Trophy.
 Nowsher was the team's top-scorer, as they finished runner-up losing to East Bengal Club in the final.
 One of his goals during the tournament came in a 2–0 over George Telegraph.